 So take a moment and think about your own eating habits.
 Do you have a tendency to eat differently during the different seasons?
 Take note of the foods that come to mind when you think about each of the four seasons.

-Here are some more questions to contemplate:
+Here are some more questions and ideas to contemplate:

 - Do you find that you eat differently during each of the four seasons, or do you habitually eat the same foods throughout the year?
 How many processed foods do you consume?

-- After reading about Traditional Chinese Medicine dietary therapies, why not incorporate some of the recommended seasonal foods into your diet and see how it affects your health?
+- After reading about Traditional Chinese Medicine dietary therapies, why not incorporate some of the recommended seasonal foods into your diet and see how it affects your health.

 - What questions come to mind when thinking about eating specific foods to maintain balance and harmony during each of the seasons vs eating foods picked prematurely, processed and shipped to distant destinations?